Skip to main content

 General Information

-Qualified students may audition for scholarships on all wind, brass, percussion, woodwind, string and keyboard instruments, and voice.
-Music scholarship amounts are determined by the faculty of the area in which the student auditions.
+Qualified students may audition for scholarships on all wind, brass, percussion, woodwind, string, and keyboard instruments, and voice.
+Music scholarship amounts are determined by faculty.

 Audition Guidelines